 You will want to make sure you talk to your child’s health care provider before trying any of these medications.

 I mention these things because I know some mom’s first stop is Facebook or Dr. Google.
 It’s distressing to see your little one in distress.
 If you hear that something worked for your best friend’s baby it might be tempting to give it a try.

 You should only try these things if your pediatrician has recommended it.
-I know I said that already, but it bears repeating.

 - Thickening feedings by adding rice cereal to expressed breast milk